deutschebank/fluxnova-docs-manual/content/get-started/archive/rpa/error-handling.md

 The first Throw Expression that matches will be applied.
 Any following expressions will not be evaluated.

-Please remember, before the template can be used in the Flowave Modeler, it needs to be published once by clicking the “Publish” button in the upper right corner.
+Please remember, before the template can be used in the Fluxnova Modeler, it needs to be published once by clicking the “Publish” button in the upper right corner.
-After publishing the template, you can synchronize it in the Flowave Modeler and update the template there at your service task.
+After publishing the template, you can synchronize it in the Fluxnova Modeler and update the template there at your service task.
 You can now adjust the error definition details if necessary.

 # Catching BPMN Errors